What Are The Most Damaging Habits For Your Teeth?

 In addition, constantly inhaling smoke results in bad breath.
 It will also lead to gum disease, and in the long run, food even begins to taste differently.

-Nail biting, a common nervous tick, could be contributing to your teeth problems.
+Nail biting, a common nervous tick, could contribute to your teeth problems.
 For starters biting your nails can cause the enamel on your teeth to crack or chip away.

 This could be one of the worst habits for teeth as, in addition, fingernails become jagged with sharp edges.
 They may scratch your gums, introducing abrasions that bacteria love to fester in.